-The violence of Caution’s initial unpacking in his hotel room, highlighted another criterion, a ridicule of violence rendered ridiculous by the sheer randomness of its timing.
-Having already been pestered by a third class seductress, he encounters a villain attempting to kill him while he prepares for a bath.
-The violence becomes a joke relatively quickly, both to the viewer and to the character but this seems natural after the computer’s opening statement.
+The violence of Caution’s initial unpacking in his hotel room highlighted another criterion; a ridicule of violence, rendered ridiculous by the sheer randomness of its timing.
+Having already been pestered by a third class seductress, Caution encounters a villain attempting to kill him while he prepares for a bath.
+The violence becomes a joke relatively quickly, both to the viewer and to the character, but this seems natural after the computer’s opening statement.
 How can cinema possibly convey the truth behind violence without stylising it?
-If it was believable (like in later Godard films such as Weekend (1967) and Pierrot Le Fou (1965)) it would go against the film’s self-imposed dictum that to convey truth it must ultimately lie.
+If it was believable (like in other Godard films such as Le Petit Soldat (1963) and Pierrot Le Fou (1965)) it would go against the film’s self-imposed dictum that in order to convey truth it must ultimately lie.

-This is most apparent shortly after this altercation where Caution lights a lighter with a single gunshot.
-In itself, this moment is comically silly but it also is the beginning of the disintegration of time in the film.
-He hasn’t lit the lighter for himself but for Natasha von Braun (Anna Karina) who needs a light for her cigarette.
-What at first seems a product of Godard’s enthusiasm for jump cuts turns into a knowing chortle at the cause-effect mannerisms often relied upon in more solidified cinema.
+This is most apparent shortly after this altercation where Caution lights his lighter with a single gunshot.
+In itself, this moment is comically silly but it is also the beginning of the disintegration of time in the film.
+He hasn’t lit the lighter for himself but for Natasha von Braun (Anna Karina) who needs it for her cigarette.
+What at first seems a product of Godard’s enthusiasm for jump cuts turns into a knowing laugh at the cause-to-effect mannerisms often relied upon in more solidified cinema.
 It is pre-empting the future, the effects and the natural progression of cinema.
-If it wasn’t in such a stylised manner, it could be shrugged off as a simple edit but time flows naturally this way in Godard’s other work.
+If it wasn’t in such a stylised manner, it could be shrugged off as a simple edit but time flows naturally in this way in Godard’s other work.
 They are connected by ideas rather than a constant stream of seconds and minutes.

 [i] A term I greatly detest due to its sweeping, almost xenophobic connotations.